Dropbox vs. Google Drive vs. OneDrive - Which Is the Best?

 Security would be another factor that most users care about.
 So in this part, we will tall about the security of these three cloud storage server:

-Dropbox: While you sign in Dropbox via website, you will be required to complete a 2-step verification.
-And if you select to login to your Dropbox account on your mobile phone, you also can set a 4-digit passcode to protect your private data.
+Dropbox: While you sign in Dropbox via the website, you will be required to complete a 2-step verification.
+And if you select to log in to your Dropbox account on your mobile phone, you also can set a 4-digit passcode to protect your private data.

 Google Drive: Also, you need to accomplish a 2-step verification then you can enter the Google Drive.